MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ---
-title: "Deploy and manage Azure Arc-enabled Kubernetes cluster extensions" ms.custom: devx-track-azurecli ms.date: 02/08/2024 ms.topic: how-to
+title: "Deploy and manage an Azure Arc-enabled Kubernetes cluster extension" ms.custom: devx-track-azurecli ms.date: 02/08/2024 ms.topic: how-to
-description: "Learn how to create and manage extension instances on Azure Arc-enabled Kubernetes clusters."
+description: "Learn how to create and manage an extension instance on an Azure Arc-enabled Kubernetes cluster."
 ---

-# Deploy and manage Azure Arc-enabled Kubernetes cluster extensions
+# Deploy and manage an Azure Arc-enabled Kubernetes cluster extension

 You can create extension instances in an Azure Arc-enabled Kubernetes cluster, setting required and optional parameters including options related to updates and configurations.
 You can also view, list, update, and delete extension instances.